shilpasankar/real-world-aiml/ai-agent-measurement-framework/README.md

 # AI Agent Measurement Framework
 This project simulates an AI agent rollout, estimates incremental impact using a difference-in-differences framework, and measures hallucination rate as a quality-risk metric.

-## Why this Project Exists
+This repository was inspired by the development of a Slack-native internal knowledge agent designed to answer recurring measurement and analytics questions using curated documentation and operational guidance.

-This framework was developed to evaluate a Slack-native internal knowledge agent that supports recurring measurement and sales-facing questions.
+While the agent was successfully deployed as a support solution, a formal measurement system was not implemented at the time of development.

-The same evaluation logic can be extended to other internal knowledge workflows.
+This project therefore explores a hypothetical question:

-#### Real-World Application: Internal Knowledge Agent
+"If I were tasked with designing a measurement framework for evaluating an enterprise AI agent, how would I measure adoption, effectiveness, productivity impact, incrementality, and risk?"

-To demonstrate the practical application of this framework, I designed a Slack-native internal knowledge agent intended to support recurring measurement and analytics-related questions using curated documentation, operational playbooks, historical guidance, and validated responses.
-While the primary objective of the agent was to improve self-service support and reduce repetitive expert intervention, the more interesting challenge was determining how to measure success beyond simple usage metrics.
-This led to the development of the AI Agent Measurement Framework presented in this repository, which evaluates agent performance across five dimensions: adoption, effectiveness, productivity impact, incrementality, and operational risk.
-The framework provides a structured approach for assessing whether AI systems create meaningful organizational value while maintaining quality, trust, and governance standards.
+The datasets, experiments, and models included in this repository are illustrative examples intended to demonstrate measurement methodology rather than report actual production performance.

 ## Overview